 Imagine the photo you are taking broken down into thirds horizontally and also vertically.
 The image has nine sections–three sections across and three sections down.

 You will notice that there are four places where the lines of the grid cross.
 These four intersections are the areas in the photograph that a viewer is most drawn to naturally.
-We tend to look at one of these intersecting points first, instead of the centre of an image.
+We tend to look at one of these intersecting points first, instead of the center of an image.

 The theory is that if you use the Rule-of-Thirds, your photo will be more interesting and correctly balanced.
 To make use of this compositional tool, you should place your subjects or points of interest in these key areas.